-Dr James Ward is a Chartered Engineer and has a PhD from Cambridge University Engineering Department in medical device design.
-He has research interests in human factors, systems engineering and safety engineering, and in how principles from these areas can be adapted and adopted to help improve patient safety in the NHS.
-His main research focus is in systems safety assessment, using a range of proactive risk assessment techniques to identify and manage risks in the healthcare system.
-James works between the Engineering Department at Cambridge University and the Patient Safety Unit at Addenbrooke's Hospital and Imperial College, London.
+James is a Chartered Engineer, with research interests in systems engineering, safety engineering and human factors engineering.
+His work centres around how these areas can be adapted and adopted to help improve patient safety and quality in the NHS.
+A particular research focus is in systems safety assessment, using a range of proactive risk assessment techniques to identify and manage risks in the healthcare system.
+James is a founding member of the Health Foundation's Q Initiative - a long-term endeavour to encourage quality improvement across the NHS.

 Dr Terry Dickerson is the CLAHRC East of England Patient Safety Theme Coordinator and Assistant Director, Healthcare Design for the Cambridge University Engineering Design Centre.
 Terry is a Chartered Engineer with a considerable range of industrial experience and achieved his PhD in Mechanical Engineering at the University of Nottingham in 1990.